Bram-diederik/yt-channel-update-discordbot/README.md

     Note: If no hashtags are specified, all videos from the channel will be posted.

+Finding youtube channels.

+    The youtube api works with channels the @user tag is not working internaly Please find channels using google. e.q: `bram diederik site:youtube.com/channel`

 !delete_channel <url>

 Removes a YouTube channel from the tracking list for the current Discord server.